Keyboard shortcuts

 FieldTypeDefaultDescription

-sample_interval_secondsinteger10Seconds between resource samples
+sample_interval_secondsinteger10Seconds between all resource samples

 Granularity Modes